C&C 27 Association – About Our Site & Forum

 Using the Forum

-We want the Forum to be a durable resource, which is to say that if you have an interesting question and someone out there has a thoughtful answer, we want that thoughtful answer on the site so that others can read it, today and for as long as this site lasts.
+We want the Forum to be a durable resource, which is to say that if you have an interesting question and someone out there has a thoughtful answer, we want them on the site so that others can read it, today and for as long as this site lasts.
 Therefore, Rule Number One (the one and only rule on the Forum) is:

-• You will not ask people to send answers to your e-mail address.
+• You will not ask people to send answers to your e-mail address or phone number.
 That's no use to the other people who use and contribute to the site, and who might someday have need of that information, so we want the question and the answer in the Forum.
-Therefore e-mail addresses will be promptly deleted.
-The only time addresses are acceptable is when you're trying to buy or sell a boat or gear.
+Therefore e-mail addresses and numbers will be promptly deleted.
+The only time they are acceptable is when you're trying to buy or sell a boat or gear.

 • The corollary to the prohibition on private answers is that you will not write to the Association with questions about your boat; you will be directed to re-read this material.
 Check the site (particularly Black Arts), then search the Forum, using the Search tool listed at the top of the page.

-• If neither of these does the job, then post a question in the Forum.
+• If none of these options does the job, then post a question in the Forum.

 • For the sake of your own sanity, you should write your address (when permitted, as in selling or buying items) as "name [at] address.whatever", to reduce the harvesting of your address by spammers.
 True, it won't be a clickable 'mailto' link, but people who are really interested will translate it; anyone who is incapable of substituting the @ symbol should probably stick to boats that fit in his or her bathtub.